freuwoert/layout-editor/README.md

 This list also states the roadmap or rather the upcoming updates for this project (although this list is not set in stone and ideas are very much appreciated).

 ### Disclaimer
-This idea came form my desire for this type of tool.
-I'm not working fulltime on this nor am I capible of financially supporting this project more than I do now.
-I simply cannot guarantee for a 100% cloud uptime or set list of features before I decide to make this into a commercial product.
+This idea came from my desire for this tool.
+I'm not working fulltime on nor am I capible of financially supporting this project more than I do now.
+I simply cannot guarantee for a set list of features before I decide to make this into a commercial product.
 I will however do my absolute best to keep the promises listed above.